LAST UPDATED: May 1, 2022

 6.4 List of Sub-Processors.
 Upon the Controller’s acceptance of this DPA, the Controller has pre-approved the existing sub-processors as listed on the Processor’s website.
 During the term of the Agreement, the Processor shall maintain an updated list of all Sub-Processors who process Personal Data in connection with the Agreement and shall send a copy of the list to the Controller upon the Controller’s request.

-7.5 The Parties undertake to monitor developments concerning regulatory pronouncements or any court rulings and, if necessary, to make adjustments to this DPA insofar as this can serve the requirements for a legally secure data transfer to a third country.
+7.3 The Parties undertake to monitor developments concerning regulatory pronouncements or any court rulings and, if necessary, to make adjustments to the Processing of Personal Data and this DPA insofar as this can serve the requirements for a legally secure data transfer to a third country.

 8.1 Performance of an audit.
 The Processor shall provide the Controller and Controller’s independent auditors with access to such information and Processor’s premises as may reasonably be necessary for the Controller to be able to verify that the Processor is fulfilling its obligations according to the DPA.
 The Controller may only conduct audits once a year, or, when a material violation of this DPA and Data Protection Laws are suspected for good reasons, to ensure that the Processor is complying with this DPA and Data Protection Laws.
 The Controller shall, within a reasonable period of time (at least thirty (30) days), notify the Processor before such an audit unless otherwise required by a government authority, or the Controller has reason to suspect that the Processor or a Sub-Processor is not fulfilling its obligations according to the DPA.